ptschneider/intro-html5-browser-js/README.md

 a simple intro to programming with a modern browser

+there are plenty of online language references; too many actual examples still use jquery. c'mon, man.

 ## mix of static elements and dynamic elements

 It's not <i>if</i> either-or, but <i>when</i>.
 You will certainly have some static tags to start, and you might augment that dynamically via script.
 (The EJS template engine for Express.js is a nice automation for both when using Express.js for your web server.)